ek0212/chrome-extension-submission-form-agent/README.md

 # Chrome Extension Analyzer Agent Flow

-This project demonstrates a multi-agent workflow using Azure OpenAI's ChatCompletions API.
-It features a set of specialized agents that analyze Chrome Extensions and help prepare them for submission to the Chrome Web Store.
+This project demonstrates a multi-agent workflow using Azure OpenAI's ChatCompletions API that can analyze Chrome Extensions directly from their GitHub repositories.
+Simply provide a GitHub URL, and the system will automatically extract, analyze, and prepare your extension for the Chrome Web Store - no local files needed!

 ## Features

+### Seamless GitHub Integration
+- **Zero Local Setup**: Analyze any Chrome Extension directly from its GitHub repository - no cloning required
+- **Smart File Detection**: Automatically finds and parses key files like manifest.json, README.md, and privacy policies
+- **Deep Repository Analysis**: Examines repository metadata, stars, issues, and update frequency to assess project health
+- **Comprehensive Dependency Analysis**: Automatically detects and analyzes package.json dependencies

 ### Chrome Extension Analysis
 - Analyzes Chrome Extensions directly from GitHub repositories